Image Vectorization – C# Examples

 How to Convert Raster Image to Vector Graphic

 There are two types of images: vector and bitmap.
 Which type you use will depend on the situation.
 A bitmap is a two-dimensional array that maps colors to pixels at a particular location.
 A raster image is a much larger file than a vector one.
 Raster formats are suitable for photographs or pictures with color gradients.
-But one of their main disadvantages is the losing quality when scaling.
+However, one of their main disadvantages is the loss of quality when scaling.
 Vector graphics allow you to scale images without losing quality and can sometimes significantly reduce their size.
-The best suited for the vector format are logos, icons, page layouts, maps, graphs, line arts, illustrations.
+The best suited for the vector format are logos, icons, page layouts, maps, graphs, line arts, and illustrations.
 Image Vectorization is the process of converting a raster image to vector graphics – the Bezier curves, splines and lines.

-This article considers a few C# examples that demonstrate the ImageVectorization functionalities and the effect of configuration properties such as TraceSimplifier, TraceSmoother and PathBuilder, on the vectorization result.
+This article considers a few C# examples that demonstrate the ImageVectorization functionalities and the effect of configuration properties, such as TraceSimplifier, TraceSmoother, and PathBuilder, on the vectorization result.

 Example 1.
 Use of the TraceSimplifier property